Anthony P. Vanky

 Anthony’s own research considers the use of digital data and pervasive sensing technologies in designing, planning, and evaluating urban environments, and spans the disciplines of urban design, urban technologies, innovation studies, and public health.
 Anthony has widely presented on topics of design, technology, and urbanism including at Harvard University, the British Government, and several dozen private and public organizations.
 Anthony holds prior degrees from the MIT and Tulane University.

 Trained as an urban designer and architect, he has worked on projects across the United States, and his design work has been exhibited widely, including at the Venice Biennale, the Dutch Design Week, the Gwangju Design Biennale, and New Orleans DesCours.
-Anthony has also previously served in national leadership capacities on each of the five governing organization of the architecture profession in the United States, including the American Institute of Architects (AIA) and as National Vice President of the American Institute of Architecture Students (AIAS).
-Anthony also launched two non-profit youth advocacy organizations which are still active today in his hometown of Ann Arbor, Michigan.
+Anthony has also previously served in national leadership capacities on each of the five governing organizations of the architecture profession in the United States, including the American Institute of Architects (AIA) and as National Vice President of the American Institute of Architecture Students (AIAS).
+Anthony also launched two non-profit youth advocacy organizations, which are still active today in his hometown of Ann Arbor, Michigan.

-tl;dr: Anthony Vanky is an urbanist and researcher.
-He is currently teaching at Massachusetts Institute of Technology (MIT) and program manager at MIT designX (the innovation initiative for design and the built environment), and previously affiliated with the MIT Senseable City Lab.
-Anthony looks at data, design and cities, and keeps busy otherwise.
+tl;dr: Anthony Vanky is an urbanist and researcher in data-centric processes and sensing technologies.
+He is currently teaching at the University of Michigan Taubman College, and previously affiliated with the Columbia University GSAPP, MIT Urban Studies and Planning, MIT designX and the MIT Senseable City Lab.
+Anthony looks at data, design, and cities, and keeps busy otherwise.